 “Gate City Bank’s impact on performing arts continues to be nothing short of incredible,” says David Hamilton, General Director of the Fargo-Moorhead Opera.
 “We greatly appreciate their eagerness to promote performing arts in the community, and to support talented young artists nationwide.”

-Learn more about how we donated more than $120,000 and deployed multiple team member volunteers to transform a pop-up food pantry into a permanent hunger relief program in West Fargo, ND – the first of its kind in the community.
+At Gate City Bank, we’ve proudly donated more than $120,000 to transform this pop-up food pantry into a permanent hunger relief program in West Fargo, ND – the first of its kind in the community.

-At Gate City Bank, we believe in spurring local economic development that helps people and businesses thrive.
-Learn more about how we donated $300,000 to Fueling Our Future, an economic development initiative driven largely by the Chamber of Fargo, Moorhead and West Fargo.
+Big or small, we believe in helping businesses thrive.
+Learn how we donated $300,000 to support this local economic development initiative, driven by the Chamber of Fargo, Moorhead and West Fargo.

 Learn more about how we partnered with YWCA Cass Clay on a supportive housing initiative that promotes an environment of safety, stability and community for women and children who have experienced domestic abuse and poverty.